ilyassan/nextjs-issues-tracker/README.md

 # Issue Tracker App

-Issue Tracker is a project designed to help teams manage and deploy new issues efficiently.
-It provides features to define the status of an issue (open or closed), assign issues to developers, and supports user authentication and authorization.
-The project is built using Next.js with TypeScript, utilizing Prisma to connect with a MySQL database, NextAuth for authentication, OAuth Google provider for Google account login, and Tailwind for styling.
+Issue Tracker is a project designed to help teams manage and deploy issues efficiently. using React Nextjs with Mysql database

 ## Features